lsst/rsp_lsst_io/docs/guides/times-square/authoring/notebook-requirements.rst

 Reserve the first **code** cell in your notebook for setting parameter defaults.
 When Times Square runs your notebook, it replaces that first code cell with new code that assigns parameter variables to values set by the user.

-As an author, the variable assignments in the first code cell are what use use when interactively editing the notebook.
+As an author, the variable assignments in the first code cell are what you use when interactively editing the notebook.
-It often makes sense for these values to match the defaults you set in the notebook's YAML sidecar file.
+It often makes sense for these values to match the defaults you set in the :doc:`notebook's YAML sidecar file <sidecar-schema>`.

 Even if you don't have any parameters in your notebook, you must still reserve the first code cell for this purpose.
 You might include a comment in the cell to explain that it's reserved for parameter defaults.